lhcb/starterkit-lessons/first-analysis-steps/run-2-data-flow.md

 there's no need to wait for the offline reconstruction to run!
 This saves a lot of time (it's Turbo, after all), and hence money.

-This saves time and money, but you still have many more events to save.
+However you still have many more events to save.
 To overcome this, events saved to the Turbo stream contain _only_ the candidates that were reconstructed in the trigger.
 That is to say, any tracks or detector responses that don't form part of the decay that the trigger line uses to